jcairn02/2023-09-11-git_histroy/README.md

  diff --staged shows you the diff of the files in the staging area

 - restore -- staged <file> : unstages <file> from the staging area

+Here;s a change I dont really mean to happen. or is a mistake or something